Ryan Preece

 Ryan Jeffrey Preece (born October 25, 1990) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 41 Ford Mustang for Stewart-Haas Racing.
+He competes full-time in the NASCAR Cup Series, driving the No. 60 Ford Mustang Dark Horse for RFK Racing.

-Preece previously competed in what is now the ARCA Menards Series East and West.
+Preece previously competed in the NASCAR Xfinity Series, NASCAR Craftsman Truck Series, ARCA Menards Series East, and the ARCA Menards Series West.

 He is also a veteran of the NASCAR Whelen Modified Tour and won the series championship in 2013 after being the runner-up in 2009 and 2012.
 Preece also made multiple starts in the defunct NASCAR Whelen Southern Modified Tour.

 Racing career

 Early career

 Preece began racing in 2007 and became 32nd in the championship in the Northeastern Midget Association with the Bertrand team.
-A year later he finished on the podium for the first time in his career with a third place at Monadnock in his only Northeastern Midget race that year.
+A year later he finished on the podium for the first time in his career with a third place finish at Monadnock in his only Northeastern Midget race that year.

 Preece competed in and won the championship in the SK Modified Series in 2011 at Stafford Motor Speedway, while his future wife Heather was the series' Rookie of the Year.

 Whelen Modified Tour

-That same year, he got his first career victory in the Whelen Modified Tour after dominating the Made In America Whelen 300 at Martinsville.
+That same year, Preece got his first career victory in the Whelen Modified Tour after dominating the Made In America Whelen 300 at Martinsville.
 In 2009 and 2012, he was runner-up in the NASCAR Whelen Modified Tour, but he became champion in 2013 with four wins in fourteen races driving for Flamingo Motorsports, owned by Eric Sanderson.
 In 2014, he returned to the team and won the last two races of the year, coming home in second place in the final standings.
 In 2015, he drove for TS Haulers Racing, owned by Ed Partridge.

 On November 24, 2016, it was announced that Preece would remain at JD Motorsports for another full season in 2017.
 However, on December 8, 2016, it was announced that Preece and JD Motorsports had parted ways, letting Preece explore other opportunities.
 The primary reason why Preece left JD is that he wanted to be in a team to win races and expected to be back in the Whelen Modified Tour in 2017.
 He rejoined Partridge's team in the Modified Tour.

 Xfinity Series

 2013–2017

-He made his debut in the Nationwide Series in 2013 and finished 24th at Loudon driving the No. 8 Chevrolet Camaro for Tommy Baldwin Racing.
-In 2014, he drove two races driving the No. 36 Camaro for TBR at Loudon and Homestead, with a best finish of 14th.
+Preece made his debut in the Nationwide Series in 2013 and finished 24th at Loudon driving the No. 8 Chevrolet Camaro for Tommy Baldwin Racing.
+In 2014, he drove two races driving the No. 36 Camaro for TBR at Loudon and Homestead, with a best finish of fourteenth.

 On August 8, 2015, Preece announced he would make his NASCAR Cup Series debut for TBR at Loudon.
 Preece joined JD Motorsports full-time in 2016, driving the No. 01 Chevrolet in the Xfinity Series.
 The primary sponsor was Flex Seal.
-Preece has several decent runs for the mid-pack organization in 2016, just missing the first ever Xfinity playoffs.
+Preece had several decent runs for the mid-pack organization in 2016, just missing the first-ever Xfinity playoffs.